open/close all folders

 - Star herself became one by the end of Season 2.
 While she still remains very popular in the fandom and her fans love her for being a brave, plucky, determined, and energetic female protagonist, some others find her a bratty, selfish, and irresponsible protagonist, who never learns her lessons (or forgets them almost instantly) and they find her a very bad daughter to her mother, especially in "Face the Music" and "Starcrushed".

 - Interestingly enough, this went in the opposite direction in season 3, where she's less impulsive, more reasonable, and more willing to be there for others.
-The base is split in three camps: those who thought she's annoying and not that interesting anymore, those who were open to the change but thought it wasn't handled well and even went as far as to call her a Vanilla Protagonist, and those who think this is a natural progression of her character.
+The base is split in three camps: those who thought she's annoying and not that interesting anymore, those who were open to the change but thought it wasn't handled well, and those who think this is a natural progression of her character.

 - Her behavior towards Marco in Season 3 has become another source of controversy.
 Some think that she is acting needlessly nasty and even cruel toward him; others, on the other hand, think that she is acting reasonable, because she has been attempting to move past her crush of him and Marco burst into her life without warning, when she had reordered her priorities now that she returned to Mewni and faced Toffee.